dteimuno/luitpod4terraform/README.md

 This configures a CloudFront distribution to serve content from the S3 bucket while restricting access from China (CN) and Russia (RU).

 ## AWS CodePipeline for CI/CD
 This CodePipeline is configured to automatically trigger a deployment when `index.html` and `error.html` are updated in a GitHub repository using a GitHub App connection.
+Changes are first deployed to the `dev` branch, reviewed, and approved before merging into the `main` branch, which triggers the final deployment.

 ```hcl
 resource "aws_codepipeline" "pipeline" {